Siddharthksidd/Data_Analysis_Protfolio/US_Accident_Analysis/Readme.md

 - Weather Condition

-some of the hypothesis like accidents occur at peak hours, more accidents occur at colder or winter season and impact of weather condition on accident occurances was verified.
+Some of the hypothesis like accidents occur at peak hours, more accidents occur at colder or winter season and impact of weather condition on accident occurances was verified.

 This is a huge dataset were different posibilitiies are there to analyse much more but only a few aspect was analysed in this Project.